Trust and AI: How organizations are fostering digital responsibility in the AI era

 Social service organizations often struggle to provide timely support to clients in need.
 Due to overwhelming demand, clients may need to wait several days for an appointment to speak to a caseworker or several hours to get a response to a simple question.
 The lack of timely support may cause clients to give up on seeking assistance, moving onto other solutions or resigning to their needs not being met.

 To take just one example, access to food remains a pressing concern in the U.S., where 13.5% of the population struggles with food insecurity.
 A major obstacle to obtaining government assistance, such as the Supplemental Nutrition Assistance Program, or SNAP, is the complex application process.
-Through the Google.org accelerator, mRelief created a generative AI chatbot assistant that can provide immediate answers to questions clients may have while they are filling out a SNAP application on their own.
-This has led to a 10% increase in completed applications — which may result in around 50,000 additional self-service applications being completed annually.
+Through the Google.org accelerator, mRelief created a generative AI chatbot assistant that can provide immediate answers to questions clients may have while they are filling out a SNAP application on their own. mRelief projects this will lead to a 10% increase in completed applications — which may result in around 50,000 additional self-service applications being completed annually.
 You can see it in action now.

 Those aren’t just impressive results but important ones benefiting a population in need.

-It’s possible to develop AI solutions that can handle people with care, that can show up in a consistently helpful way, and that it’s possible to mitigate some of the risks we were concerned about.
+I was encouraged to learn that it's possible to develop AI solutions that can handle people with care, that can show up in a consistently helpful way, and that we are able mitigate many of the risks we were concerned about.
 It really depends on implementation, though.
 I had this impression that generative AI technology could make things happen kind of like magic, but it's actually very hands-on and requires you to be really on top of the state of the technology.

 Belinda Rodriguez, Product Manager, mRelief